 We now present numerical simulations supporting the theoretical recovery guarantees in Section 5.
 Our main objective is to evaluate the proposed algorithm against other existing phase retrieval methods using local measurements.
 However, for completeness, we also present selected results comparing the proposed formulation against other well established phase retrieval algorithms (such as Wirtinger Flow) using global measurements such as coded diffraction patterns (CDPs).
 The results presented here may be recreated using the open source BlockPR Matlab software package which is freely available at [28].
-Unless otherwise stated, we use i.i.d. zero-mean complex Gaussian random test signals with measurement errors modeled using an aditive Gaussian noise model.
+Unless otherwise stated, we use i.i.d. zero-mean complex Gaussian random test signals with measurement errors modeled using an additive Gaussian noise model.
 Applied measurement noise and reconstruction error are both reported in decibels (dB) in terms of signal to noise ratios (SNRs), with where $\mathbf{a}j, \mathbf{x}0, \mathbf{x}, \sigma^2$ and D denote the measurement vectors, true signal, recovered signal, (Gaussian) noise variance and number of measurements respectively.
 All simulations were performed on a laptop computer running GNU/Linux (Ubuntu Linux 16.04 x86_64) with an Intel[®] CoreTMM-5Y10c processor, 8GB RAM and Matlab R2016a.
-Each data point in the timing and robustness plots were obtained as the average of 100 trials.
+Each data point in the timing and robustness plots was obtained as the average of 100 trials.

 6.1.
 Numerical Improvements to Algorithm 1: Magnitude Estimation.
-Looking at the matrix X formed on line 1 of Algorithm 1 one can see that holds for all $j \in [d] := \{1, ..., d\}$.
-Though this magnitude estimate suffices for our theoretical treatment above, it can be improved on in practice by using slightly more general techniques.
+Looking at the matrix X formed on line 1 of Algorithm 1 one can see that

-$$X = X_0 + N'$$
+$$X = X_0 + N',$$

-$$X{jj} = |(x_0)j|^2 + N'{jj}$$
+$$X{ij} = |(x_0)i|^2 + N'{ij}, \quad j \in [d].$$